About the Program

 Step 4 – Turn in your completed ACCESS Registration Form

-Applications for the ACCESS program for Summer 2017 quarter will be accepted in the Office of the University Registrar through Wednesday, July 5th, 2017, which is the last day to register as an ACCESS student for Summer 2017.
+Applications for the ACCESS program for Autumn 2017 quarter will be accepted in the Office of the University Registrar through Thursday, October 12th, 2017, which is the last day to register as an ACCESS student for Autumn 2017.

 - UW Registration is located on the second floor of Schmitz Hall on the main Seattle campus.